Nitro Circus Live: Cast

 Pastrana's Cousin.
 Going by the nickname "Special Greg", Powell is the all-around member of the team, and generally attempts any stunt on the show.
 He was the first person to land a "Special Flip" on a BMX bike.
 He was a wide receiver on the University of Maryland football team from 2003–06 and is currently an over-the-wall crewman for Pastrana in NASCAR.

 Episodes

-Season 1: (2012)
+Season 1 (2012)

-Season 1 premiered on MTV2 on March 27, 2012 with back-to-back episodes and ended on May 16, 2012.
 The first season covers the crew's first ever tour and it begins with dates Down Under.